PradeepKumarRajamanickam/kurinji/README.md

 # Bevy Input Map
-Input Map decouples gameplay code from device specific input api.
-By converting user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped to "Jump" Action*.
-This improves the overall code quality, by keeping the gameplay code separate from input code.
+Decouples gameplay code from device specific input api.
+Converts user inputs from different input hardware into game specific actions, eg. *keyboard "Space" or joystick "A" can be mapped to "Jump" Action*.
+This aims to improve the overall code quality, by keeping the gameplay code separate from input code.

 ## Usage